Macedonian Ruins

 pray (v.) late 13c., "ask earnestly, beg," also "pray to a god or saint," from Old French preier (c.900), from Latin precari "ask earnestly, beg," from *prex (plural preces, genitive precis) "prayer, request, entreaty," from PIE root *prek- "to ask, request, entreat" (cf. Sanskrit prasna-, Avestanfrashna- "question;" Old Church Slavonic prositi, Lithuanian prasyti "to ask, beg;" Old High German frahen, German fragen, Old English fricgan "to ask" a question).
 Related: Prayed; praying.
 Parenthetical expression I pray you, "please, if you will," attested from 1510s, contracted to pray 16c. http://www.etymonline.com

-In scripture the Greek root word for 'pray' is translated 'wish' or 'wished,' three out of the six times it is used.
-Many Hebrew and Greek words also translate pray as beg, beseech, implore, and please.
+In scripture, the Greek root word for 'pray' is translated as 'wish' or 'wished,' three out of the six times it is used.
+Many Hebrew and Greek words also translate 'pray' as beg, beseech, implore, and please.

 (1) Techinnah, from chandra "to be gracious"; hithpael, "to entreat grace"; Greek deesis.
 (2) Tephillah, from hithpael of paalal, "to seek judgment"; Greek.
 "Prayer," proseuchee, for obtaining blessings, implying devotion; "supplication," deesis, for averting evil.

-If we were not so traditionally tied to the 17th century English, we might have used words like beg, beseech, implore or perhaps simply words like ask, petition, or request, to describe our formal communication with Yahweh.
+If we were not so traditionally tied to 17th-century English, we might have used words like beg, beseech, implore or perhaps simply words like ask, petition, or request to describe our formal communication with Yahweh.
 These represent our common or modern words.
-When I say, “I’ll pray my wife let’s me help with the dishes,” it simply means, “I’ll ask her if I can help her with the dishes.”
+When I say, “I’ll pray my wife lets me help with the dishes,” it simply means, “I’ll ask her if I can help her with the dishes.”
 No spookiness in that.

 It is these forces that we, with our imperatives, are commanding to cooperate, and it is these forces that require our persistence.